Who is an Endocrinologist?

 Your doctor might advise you to see an endocrinologist to help manage your endocrine condition if you have been diagnosed with one.
 This is because many endocrine conditions are chronic or long-term (lifelong).
 An endocrinologist will be able to give a proper diagnosis and a treatment plan if your body is experiencing problems with specific hormones.
 For example, your doctor will likely refer you to an endocrinologist if there are concerns about:

-- Diabetes – If standard treatment fails to control your blood sugar levels, your doctor may suggest that you consult an endocrinologist.
+- Diabetes – If your blood sugar levels remain uncontrolled despite standard treatment, your doctor may recommend seeing an endocrinologist.
 An endocrinologist will look for additional ways to help you manage your diabetes.

 - Osteoporosis – You may consult an endocrinologist for an assessment and treatment plan development if your doctor believes that fluctuations in hormone levels are causing osteoporosis.